 Moseley (CAS’04) returns to her alma mater with gold-plated credentials: she spent the last nine years as an assistant coach of the powerhouse University of Connecticut women’s basketball team.
 The Huskies reached the Final Four during each year of her tenure and won five national championships.
 UConn also produced 3 national Players of the Year and 11 All-Americans and boasted a 331-14 record and two of the longest winning streaks in the history of NCAA basketball during that time.

-At an April 18, 2018, news conference at Agganis Arena, Moseley said her UConn run had given her “a front-row seat in one of the best classes a coach could ever dream of.… I know I would not be ready for this without those nine years.
+At a news conference yesterday at Agganis Arena, Moseley said her UConn run had given her “a front-row seat in one of the best classes a coach could ever dream of.… I know I would not be ready for this without those nine years.

 “In life, one gets very few chances to come home again,” she said.
 “And I’m so happy that I have the opportunity to come home again to Boston University.”